ethz-asl/eth_supermegabot/README.md

 ```
 ping www.google.com
 ```
 If you do not get a connection, the 4G modom may have reconnected to a different sender.
+Try to
-A power-cylcle on the Nighhawk router (The one with the 3 antennas) should fix this issue.
+a) shut off and on the Nighhawk router (The one with the 3 antennas)
+b) if that didn't fix it, reboot the robot with `sudo reboot 0`.

 * VI Sensor does not respond:
 Use the magic command: